beaujeant/ePassportViewer/README.md

 sudo rm -r /lib/modules/*/kernel/drivers/nfc/pn533
 ```

 Now you should be able to use your reader.
-You can test if the driver has been properly installed with the following command:
+You can connect your reader and test if the driver has been properly installed with the following command:

 ```
+sudo service pcscd stop
 sudo pcscd -f -d
 # "Ctrl + C" to quit
 ```